patrickfav/id-mask/README.md

 ### Step 1: Create a Secret Key

 IDMask's security relies on the strength of the used key.
 In it's rawest from, a secret key is basically just a random byte array.
 A provided key should be at least 16 bytes long (longer usually doesn't translate to better security).
 IDMask requires it to be between 12 and 64 bytes long.
 There are multiple ways to manage secret keys, if your project already has a managed [`KeyStore`](https://docs.oracle.com/javase/7/docs/api/java/security/KeyStore.html) or similar, use it.
 In it's simplest form, you can just hardcode the key.
-This is of course only makes sense where the client doesn't have access to the code or binary (i.e. in a backend scenario).
+This, of course, only makes sense where the client doesn't have access to the code or binary (i.e. in a backend scenario).
 Here are some suggestion on how to create your secret key:

 #### Option A: Use Random Number Generator CLI